← All Conditions

 020 7952 2882

-Do I need a GP referral to see Dr Okiror for this condition?
+Do I need a GP referral to be seen?

-No. Self-referrals are welcome for private consultations.
-Appointments are typically available within 2–3 days.
-If you think you may have slipped rib syndrome — especially if you have had normal investigations elsewhere — please do not hesitate to get in touch.
+No. Self-referrals are welcome for private consultations, and appointments are typically available within 2–3 days.
+If you think you may have slipped rib syndrome — especially if your scans were normal elsewhere — please do get in touch.

 Which insurers cover slipped rib syndrome treatment?

-Most major UK health insurers cover the treatment of slipped rib syndrome when medically necessary.
-These include BUPA, AXA Health, Aviva, WPA, and Cigna.
+Most major UK health insurers cover the treatment of slipped rib syndrome when it is medically necessary, including BUPA, AXA Health, Aviva, WPA and Cigna.
 Please contact Jo Mitchelson on 020 7952 2882 to confirm your specific cover before booking.

 Book a Slipped Rib Consultation